soft-matter/trackpy/README.md

     by John Crocker and Eric Weeks in IDL is reimplemented in Python.
 Wherever possible, existing tools from widely-used Python modules are employed.
-  * This reimplemention is full-featured, including subpixel precision down to 0.1 pixels, verified with test cases.
+  * This reimplemention is full-featured, including subpixel precision verified with test cases.
   * The module is actively used and tested on **Windows, Mac OSX, and Linux**, and it uses only free, open-source software.
   * Frames of video can be loaded from a **video file (AVI, MOV, etc.), a**